 Chronic gout is gout that continues to produce signs and symptoms, such as gout flares, due to ongoing gout crystal deposits.

-If you take conventional uric acid–lowering medicine and have more than 1 gout flare a year—or at least 1 visible lump (tophus) on your body—your gout may be out of control.
-See what can happen when gout is out of control.
+If you take conventional uric acid–lowering medicine and have more than 1 gout flare a year—or at least 1 visible lump (tophus) on your body—your gout may be uncontrolled.
+See what can happen when gout is uncontrolled.

-If you take oral gout medicine and still experience gout symptoms, your gout may be out of control.
+If you take oral gout medicine and still experience gout symptoms, your gout may be uncontrolled.
 Your flares may also become more frequent and severe or occur in other joints, or you may develop visible lumps of uric acid crystal buildup (tophi).
 Take a short quiz.

 Gout causes